vim-autoformat/vim-autoformat/README.md

 For the default formatprogram definitions, the options `expandtab`, `shiftwidth` and `textwidth` are taken into account whenever possible.
 This means that the formatting style will match your current vim settings as much as possible.
-For the exact default definitions, have a look in `vim-autoformat/plugin/defaults.vim`.
+You can have look look at the exact default definitions for more examples.
+They are defined in `vim-autoformat/plugin/defaults.vim`.

 If you have a composite filetype with dots (like `django.python` or `php.wordpress`), vim-autoformat internally replaces the dots with underscores so you can specify formatters through `g:formatters_django_python` and so on.